 ViiV Healthcare Australia Pty Ltd

-In 2015, ViiV Healthcare reported sales revenue of $58 million, a 70 per cent increase on the previous year, and profit before tax of $2.25 million growing by 75 per cent year on year.
+In 2016, ViiV Healthcare reported sales revenue of $78 million, a 35 per cent increase on the previous year, and profit before tax of $2.7 million growing by 20 per cent year on year.
 This continues its strong growth in 2015.

 Bernadette Murdoch, Communications Director Australasia, Phone: 0449 950 745